Make the most of valuable tax allowances

 A Self-Invested Personal Pension, or SIPP for short, is your own personal pension.
 It’s not managed by your workplace or the pension provider, so you can choose:

 You might open a SIPP if you’re self-employed, or in addition to your workplace pension if you want to make the most of your pension annual allowance.
 The allowance gives 20% pension tax relief from the government (see "What are the tax rules for a SIPP?").
 So for every £8 you pay in, the government will pay in £2.
+Higher rate taxpayers can claim back more tax relief through self assessment.
 Please remember that pension and tax rules are subject to change, and the benefits of a SIPP will depend on your own circumstances.

 You can also open a SIPP to combine older pensions in one place.
 This can help you manage your retirement savings, which makes it easier to plan and involves less admin.
 It could also save you money in fees.
 You wouldn’t transfer a workplace pension to a SIPP if you’re still working there and contributing to it.
 And you’re unlikely to invest in a SIPP instead of a workplace pension because you would miss out on any employer contributions.

-You’ll receive at least 20% tax relief on any contributions you make to your pension.
+You’ll receive 20% tax relief on any contributions you make to your pension.
 For every £8 you pay in, the UK government will pay in £2.
-If you’re a higher rate tax payer then you can claim more back through your self-assessment form.
+If you’re a higher rate tax payer then you can claim more back through self-assessment.
 You only receive this tax relief on new contributions.
 If you transfer one pension to another, you won't receive tax relief again.

 You pay no capital gains tax on the growth of your investment.